History

 The success of this event attracted a new wave of members and lead to an intense lobbying effort to get a Downtown Bike Network built in Edmonton.
 Working with Stantec and the City of Edmonton, Paths for People played a key role in making the network a reality in 2017.

-With more success winning grants, Paths for People decided to shift from a working board to a governance board and hire its first paid staff.
+In 2017, with more success winning grants, Paths for People decided to shift from a working board to a governance board and hire its first paid staff, an administrator, Stacey Cann, and its first Executive Director–Co-Executive Directors, in fact.
+Conrad and Anna stepped off the board and took over those co-ED roles.

 To the Future